The College Search Process: Make a Checklist!

 You can save time and money – avoiding application fees, for example – if a college isn’t a good match.

-“College admission fees are expensive,” Debbie Schwartz, founder of Road2College and a mother of three college students, says.
+“College admission fees are expensive,” Debbie Schwartz, founder of Road2College and a mother of three, says.
 “Why pay more fees than you have to?”

 Third: Narrow the College Search